About - Artsequal

 Who's in it?

-- Consortium partners: University of the Arts Helsinki (the coordinator), Foundation for Cultural Policy Research Cupore, Lappeenranta University of Technology, University of Turku and Finnish Institute of Occupational Health.
+- Consortium partners: University of the Arts Helsinki (the coordinator), Foundation for Cultural Policy Research Cupore, Lappeenranta University of Technology, University of Turku and Finnish Institute of Occupational Health (until August 2019).

 - The director of the project: professor Heidi Westerlund, University of the Arts Helsinki’s Sibelius Academy

-- The vice director of the project: doctor Kai Lehikoinen, University of the Arts Helsinki’s Theatre Academy
+- The vice director of the project: professor Kai Lehikoinen, University of the Arts Helsinki’s Theatre Academy

 - 6 research groups: